 A brief summary of the hardwood grades is given below.
-This summary should not be regarded as a complete set of grading rules, as there are numerous details, exceptions, and special rules for certain species that are not included.
-The complete official rules of the association should be followed as the only full description of existing grades.
-The summary is intended only as a preliminary guide in distinguishing between the general qualities to be expected under the various grades.
+This summary should not be regarded as a complete set of grading rules, is there are numerous details, exceptions, and special rules for certain species that are not included.
+The complete official rules of the ussociation should be followed as the only full description of existing grades.
+The summary is intended only as a preliminary guide in listinguishing between the general qualities to be expected under he various grades.
+6